The following professionals lent their expertise to this article:

 Eligibility

-A resident of Kent or Ottawa Counties in Michigan and enrolled in a health science or similar field at the undergraduate level.
-A minimum 3.0 GPA is also required.
+Open to residents of Kent and Ottawa Counties in Michigan who are enrolled in a health service-related major at a Michigan college or university.
+A minimum 3.0 GPA and demonstrated financial need are required.

 How to Apply